 A campus visit can be a pretty casual event, but just because you can waltz onto a school’s grounds unprepared and unannounced doesn’t mean you should.
-Campus visits deserve time and effort so you can get the most out of them.
-So before planning your next trip out to State U, try to avoid making these 10 mistakes.
+Campus visits deserve time and effort so you can get the most out of them—because after all, how can you expect to really know a school is the right fit if you don’t take the time to get to know it.
+To make your college tours go as smoothly and productively as possible, try to avoid making these 10 mistakes.

 Leaving right away